-- 8.2 The council's summary of delegations adopted under the Gambling Act 2005 is available separately on our website West Suffolk Council Draft Gambling Act 2005 Local Area Profile 2021 - 8.3 It should be noted that local licensing authorities are not responsible for licensing remote or online gambling.
+- 8.2 The council's summary of delegations adopted under the Gambling Act 2005 is available separately on West Suffolk Council Gambling and lotteries webpage. - 8.3 It should be noted that local licensing authorities are not responsible for licensing remote or online gambling.
 This is the responsibility of the Gambling Commission.